citp/privacy-policy-historical/l/lo/lod/lodgix.com.md

 By Postal Service:

-VRM Solutions, IC
+VRM Solutions, Inc.
 d/b/a Lodgix.com
 116 E. Market St, #202
 Elkin, NC 28621

 We reserve the right to make changes to this policy.
 Any changes to this policy will be posted.

-Last modified: May 21, 2010
+Last modified: April 11, 2011